sacrifice:1

 sacrifice \

-14th century{ds|t|1||}
+14th century{ds||1||}

-• to offer as a sacrifice
+• to offer (a sacrificial victim) as a sacrifice to a deity

-• to sell at a loss
+• to sell (something) at a loss

 sacrifice bunt